 Councillor Nil Doucet suggested that each Councillor look in their district for areas that may need signs and report these to the CAO.

 9) CAO Report – Chief Administrative Officer - Stéphane Cyr

 The CAO presented his report for the month of October 2020.
 (See attached)

 10) Committee Reports

-Councillor Danny Hill read his report for the month of November.
+Councillor Danny Hill read the building permits report for the month of September.